Integrated Gradient Correlation: a Dataset-wise Attribution Method: Dataset-wise attribution methods

 \subsection{IGC with categorical distributions}

-The present method is primarily designed for models predicting scalars.
+Our method is mainly elaborated for models predicting scalars.
 However, some modeling scenarios involve the prediction of random variables ruled by categorical distributions with $K$ categories.
-Usually expressed as \textit{one-hot} vectors, models are then actually predicting probabilities $p_k$ for $k\in[1,K]$.
-A prediction score based on the correlation between $p_k$ and corresponding \textit{true} \textit{one-hot} vector components is not the most appropriate, but it proved to be effective in practice (see Subsection.\ref{sec:mnist}).
+Usually expressed as \textit{one-hot} vectors, models predict probabilities $p_k$ with $k\in[1,K]$.
+A prediction score based on the correlation between $p_k$ and corresponding \textit{true} \textit{one-hot} vector components is not ideal, but effective (see Exp.D in Section.\ref{sec:benchmark}).
 In addition, this setup allows the computation of dataset-wise attributions w.r.t.\ each class independently.